mozilla/quality.mozilla.org/plugins/cms-tree-page-view/readme.txt

 7. Quickly switch between regular list view and tree view using the switch icon

 == Changelog ==

+= 1.2.5 =
+- Fixed some notice warnings
+- Added Finnish translation
+- Fixed a security issue.
+Thanks to Julio POTIER (<a href="http://secu.boiteaweb.fr/">http://secu.boiteaweb.fr/</a>) for finding and reporting.
+- Added nonce checks for options page and for adding new pages

+= 1.2.4 =
+- Small design changes for the icons in the post overview screen
+- Added actions to check permissions when adding pages with AJAX

 = 1.2.3 =
 - Removed an ugly pixel in the tree icon